SONGDONGYUAN1994/scDesign3/README.md

 ## Installation

-To install the development version from github, please run:
+To install the development version from GitHub, please run:

 ``` r
 if (!require("devtools", quietly = TRUE))